nazikus/rhythmic-grids/Script-Fu/README.md

 Scripts to generate [PSD][PSD Spec] documents in different environments.
 PSD generator is implementnted on [Concorida][Concordia Grid] server-side for "PSD" button of its front-end.

 Types of scripts:
- - `.scm` - Script-Fu script, .psd generator, the main script used by all the other scripts
+ - `.scm` - Script-Fu script, .psd file generator, the main script used by all the other scripts
- - `.lua` - Lua script for [Lua nginx module][Lua Nginx]
+ - `.lua` - Lua script for [Lua nginx module][Nginx Lua]
  - `.bat` - Windows batch
  - `.sh`  - *nix bash
  - `.m`   - Octave/Matlab script generating complete rhythmic grid & PSD with additional horizontal rulers